lynchaj/nhyodyne/6502PROC/README.md

 65C02 processor board (hardware and software) for the Nhyodyne computer system

 ## BUGS

-* The 6502 board cannot co-exist with the 6809 board.
-I am guessing it has to do with the way _BUSACK is used to toggle the activation of both boards.

 * the WDC 65C02 cannot be used in the board, it needs to be an older chip.
 I recently found a document from a builder that was working on a PET clone that (I believe) may give a clue to resolving this issue.

 > . . . s.
 Additionally, although for all